1MrZahid/Software-FileShare-Bot/README.md

 ### Copyright ©️ [Tactition](https://telegram.me/tactition)

-<b>Selling This Repo Or Code Of This Repo is Allowed, Owner will take no action He is sleeping and dont Replay to Queries 🚫</b>
+<b>Selling This Repo Or Code Of This Repo is Allowed, Owner will take no action He is sleeping and dont Replay to queries
+ 🚫</b>